 Legal Traps of Unpaid Internships

 Employers, whether small or large, for-profit or nonprofit, should be aware of the legal traps of unpaid internships.
 Summer internships are a rite of passage for many high school and college students.
-Each spring, businesses field requests for summer internships.
+Each spring, businesses field requests for summer internships by students hopeful to make connections.
 Historically, many internships were either unpaid or the student received a small stipend.
-The intern found in the knowledge gained and the connections made and not the cash earned.
+The intern’s ‘compensatin’ was the knowledge gained and the connections made; not the cash earned.
 These unpaid and low-paid internships are becoming a thing of the past with changes to the Department of Labor’s guidance.

 According to the recently updated Fact Sheet #71, the Department of Labor (DOL) will conform with the 7-part “primary beneficiary” test used by several appellate courts to determine whether an internship is paid or unpaid.